babbleberry/rpi4-osdev/part6-breakout/README.md

  * reverse our vertical direction
  * make any necessary changes to our horizontal direction (in case we hit the side)

-We can then actually move our ball after a slight delay so gameplay isn't too fast!
+We can then move our ball after a slight delay (so gameplay isn't too fast).
 The delay code is implemented in _fb.c_ and uses the on-board timer on the ARM.

-Finally, we just need to make sure we ball is in the game arena.
-We bounce it off the sides if we need to, but if it escapes the bottom of the screen then we lose a life and reset the paddle & ball.
+Finally, we just need to make sure the ball is in the game arena.
+We bounce it off the sides if we need to but, if it escapes the bottom of the screen then we lose a life and reset both the paddle & ball.
 This is easy enough since we can just remove them and create new ones!

 Conclusion
 ----------